Skip to main content

 Office: Weniger 315

-You can schedule a Zoom meeting with me through Beaver Hub.
-Physics majors should find me on their Success Team.
-Others can use this Temporary Connection link.
-It should take you to my profile in Beaver Hub.
-Click “Add Temporary Connection," and then “Schedule Appointment.”
-You can also refer to these instructions.
+Others can use Fred's temporary connection link.
+It should take you to Fred's profile in Beaver Hub.
+Click “Add Temporary Connection," and then “Schedule Appointment.".

-For brief questions, or if you have trouble making an appointment, email [email protected]
+For brief questions, or if you have trouble making an appointment, you can contact both of us by emailing [email protected].

 Course registration